 En/decode to/from application/x-www-form-encoded.
-Encoding encodes all characters except RFC 3986 unreserved (ASCII alnum (see code_type/2)), and one of "-." using percent deprecated Use uri_encoded/3 for new code.
+Encoding encodes all characters except RFC 3986 unreserved (ASCII alnum (see code_type/2)), and one of "-." using percent encoding.
+Newline is mapped to %OD%OA.
+When decoding, newlines appear as a single newline (10) character.